top of page

 The Spiky Yellow Woodlouse is a large, distinctive woodlouse that even glows in the dark.

-• Rarity: This species is only found on one island, St Helena a remote island in t he South Atlantic Ocean.
-The species is IUCN red listed as Critically Threatened and is found only in the cloud forests on the island.
+• Rarity: This species is only found on one island, St Helena a remote island in the South Atlantic Ocean.
+The species is IUCN globally red listed as Critically Endangered CR and is found only in the cloud forests on the island.

 • Cause of Decline: As a forest dependent species it relies heavily on this very unique habitat, these forests are threatened by tree diseases and invasive plant species.